Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 (Governing) bodies

-Board of directors, supervisors and shareholders' meeting.
+Board of Directors, supervisors, and shareholders' meeting.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 A company limited by shares can be involved in international restructurings such as mergers, asset acquisitions, equity acquisitions, share swap, share exchange and so on.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Yes.
 Only a company limited by shares can be publicly held or listed on the Taiwan Stock Exchange or the Taipei Exchange.